Minimum hours required for major: 40 (36 if a second major)

 Minimum hours required for minor: 20

-Advising: Students should contact Dr. Stephen Taysom, the Religious Studies Undergraduate Advisor, (216-687-2189) for an initial consultation as soon as the major or minor is declared.
+Advising: Students should contact Dr. Stephen Taysom, department Chair (216-687-2189) for an initial consultation as soon as the major or minor is declared.
 At that time the student will be paired with a specific faculty advisor with whom (s)he must meet at least once every semester.

 Virtually everywhere one finds evidence for human societies, both historically and geographically, one finds evidence of religion.
 Religions identify and describe transcendent forces said to give shape to the world and thus to humanity's experience within the world.
 By explaining the past and imagining what is to come in the future, religions identify the meaning and purpose of present experience, and even of existence itself, for the groups and individuals who adhere to them.
 Consequently, religions have been and remain fundamental to the way people construct cultures, organize societies, determine "truths", define values, and imagine themselves in relation to others.
 Perhaps most remarkably, different religious cultures do all this with an incredible and frequently conflicting variety of beliefs and practices.

 The study of religion within the Humanities division of a public university is fundamentally different in both goals and method from the sort of instruction that one might receive within a given religious community.
 Here the goal is not to make anyone any more (or any less) "religious."
 Nor is it even to determine whether one or more of the transcendent forces assumed in different religious cultures are actually real.
 Instead, our goal is simply to come to a critical understanding of the ways that belief in such forces has shaped and continues to shape societies, cultures, and thus individual human experience.
 By understanding religion as a form of human behavior alongside others like politics, art, economics, and literature, we come to a fuller understanding of humanity in all its historical and geographical diversity.